 Turmeric For Dog Tumors: DIY Explained

-Some have mentioned turmeric and dogs in relation to treatment of tumours, and I want to address this now.
-This is the place to remind the readers that I am NOT a doctor or a veterinarian, but I have spoken to several regarding this issue over the years.
-And then there is also my personal experiences with turmeric, myself, and my dogs – albeit not in with specific type of condition, thank goodness.
+Some have mentioned turmeric and dogs in relation to treatment of tumors, and I want to address this now.
+This is the place to remind the readers that I am NOT a doctor or a veterinarian, but I have done extensive research on pet health, and these are my findings.

 Here is one popular DIY recipe for enriching your dog’s ordinary food.
 It has been said to work best when added to a raw diet, rather than a commercial one, but I have added it to both kinds, to dry and wet kinds of food, and have seen no adverse effects.